dphfox/Fusion/CONTRIBUTING.md

 <details>
 <summary>We'll review your changes</summary>
 <ul>
-<li>Nobody writes perfect code first time - we're all humans.
+<li>Nobody writes flawless code first time - nobody's perfect.
 You will almost
 certainly be asked to make changes as part of this process, so please be patient with us.</li>
 <li>Feel to voice your opinion if you disagree with any suggested changes, but